Academic Affairs COVID-19 Information

-- The Pass/Fail Grading Policy is temporarily modified to permit the choice of a single non-major course for Pass/Fail grading.
+The Pass/Fail Grading Policy is temporarily modified to permit the choice of a single non-major course for Pass/Fail grading.
 Courses that fulfill major and cognate requirements, ENG101 and graduate courses are not eligible for Pass/Fail.
-Students may opt in for Pass/Fail grading for a single course.
-Students may withdraw from courses or the college up until the last day of the semester.
+Students may opt in for Pass/Fail grading for a single course through Thursday May 20, 2021, one day following the deadline for the submission of grades.
 A pass (P) grade may be selected for letter grades equivalent to a D or better.
 A pass grade is not calculated in semester or cumulative GPAs, however a fail grade is equivalent to an E and is counted in the GPA.
 Pass grades in repeated courses will be allowed to replace previously earned grades and will remove the previous grade from GPA calculations.
 Students should consult their advisor about possible implications of Pass/Fail grading, including issues related to professional or accredited programs, transfer or graduate school credit acceptance and impact on GPA.
 See the COVID-19 Grading Advisement Guide for additional information.
 Students will select the Pass/Fail option on the MyPlattsburgh portal.

 - Information about how courses are to be taught is visible both in the course registration system (Banner) and in the student schedule view on the MyPlattsburgh portal.
 Course with a location code of WEB indicate the course or a portion of the course is online.
 Each type of instruction is listed separately, so students must pay attention to multiple lines that may appear with each course.

 A sample view is included below.
 The following bullet points explain how to read such a view:

 - Face-to-face courses have a location indicating a building and will either have a campus of “Main” for the Plattsburgh campus or “Branch” for the Queensbury branch campus.